-- 30. The Supervisory Board consists of three individuals with adequate legal and financial expertise and experience, and its composition is therefore fully compliant with Elaboration VII.1 of Principle VII of the Claim Code. - 31.On 3 June 2020, Mr Arco Krijgsman took over the role of the Supervisory Board's chairperson, from Mr. Jan Hendrik Crucq who passed away in February 2020. - 32.
-The current members of the Supervisory Board are - Mr. Arco Krijgsman as chairman, who has been active in the field of litigation funding and collective actions in the Netherlands for over a decade, and serves on the board of various plaintiff foundations as an expert in litigation funding, bookbuild, governance and pre-resolution administration and support; - b.
+- 30. Per ultimo 2021 the Supervisory Board consisted of three individuals with adequate legal and financial expertise and experience, and its composition is therefore fully compliant with Elaboration VII.1 of Principle VII of the Claim Code. - 31.
+In the course of 2021 Mr Arco Krijgsman retired as the Supervisory Board's chairperson. - 32.
+The current members of the Supervisory Board are: - a.
+Mr. Peter Goes as chairman, who has over 35 years of experience as a Dutch attorney ("advocaat") and has practiced law in the Netherlands, China and Luxembourg as partner at the law firms NautaDutilh, Linklaters LLP and Windt LeGrand Leeuwenburgh.
+From 1 January 2022, he no longer is a member of the Dutch Bar.
+Peter's current main occupation is inhouse counsel at two well-known Rotterdam philanthropic institutions.
+He also serves as chairman of the board of a legal aid foundation in Rotterdam. - b.
 Mr. George Tsetsekos, a professor of Finance and Dean Emeritus at Drexel's LeBow College of Business in Philadelphia USA.
-George's research covers the broad areas of corporate finance, investments, and international finance; and

-- c.
-Mr. Greg Coleman, a U.S. class action attorney and successfully involved in numerous class actions in the U.S., Greg is one of the founders of CJN, the funder of the Foundation's actions. - 33.
-The members of the Supervisory Board, other than Greg Coleman, who receives no fee for his Supervisory Board membership, are remunerated as follows:

-Chairperson: EUR 12,500 per year and EUR 250 per hour for pre- approved overtime Board Member: EUR 10,000 per year and EUR 200 per hour for pre- approved overtime
+George's research covers the broad areas of corporate finance, investments, and international finance; and - c.
+Mr. Greg Coleman, a U.S. class action attorney and successfully involved in numerous class actions in the U.S., Greg is one of the founders of CJN, the funder of the Foundation's actions.
+33.The members of the Supervisory Board, other than Greg Coleman, who receives no fee for his Supervisory Board membership, are remunerated as follows: Chairperson: EUR 12,500 per year and EUR 250 per hour for pre- approved overtime Board Member: EUR 10,000 per year and EUR 200 per hour for preapproved overtime

-- 34. Concerning the year 2020, payment to the Supervisory Board of the fixed management fee plus variable fees for overtime in the amount of EUR 24,184 in the aggregate has been made. - 35.
-The Board and Supervisory Board has held 18 joint meetings (only one in person in Paris because of Covid19) and 32 by conference/video call) in 2020 and have been closely involved in all relevant developments of the Foundation's efforts in connection with the Claims (as defined in the Articles).
+- 34. Concerning the year 2021, payment to the Supervisory Board of the fixed management fee plus variable fees for overtime in the amount of EUR 8,250 in the aggregate has been made. - 35.
+The Board and Supervisory Board has held 14 joint meetings (none in person because of Covid19) in 2021 and several other meetings with counsel and have been closely involved in all relevant developments of the Foundation's efforts in connection with the Claims (as defined in the Articles).